thevisad/DayZ-Private-master/README.md

 Gotchas / Known Bugs
 ==========

 Character data can become desynchronized if the player was connected within several minutes of server shutdown.
+A heavily loaded server will continue processing backlogged player syncs for some time even after all players have been disconnected.
 We strongly recommend that you wait 5 minutes after all players have disconnected before shutting down a public server.

 Any bug present in the official client or server will probably also exist in this solution.
 Please do **not** report these as issues on GitHub.
 Some of the official bugs:
  - Loss of backpack due to bandit morphing or on respawn
  - Spawning in debug areas (plains / ocean)
- - Vehicle damage not saving properly

 Common Issues
 =============

+**Problem**: You get errors referring to `libmysql_.dll` or see errors indicating a missing `DBD/mysql.pm` or `DBD::mysql` when running db_migrate.pl or db_spawn_vehicles.pl.
+**Solution**: Use Strawberry Perl instead of ActivePerl.
+If that does not resolve the issue, try running `cpan DBD::mysql` in a command prompt or adding your Perl bin directory to the PATH environment variable.

+**Problem**: You get an error like `Cannot locate Some::Module.pm in @INC` when running a Perl script.
+**Solution**: Run `setup_perl.bat` and try to execute the Perl script again.

-**Problem**: Stuck at Loading / Errors in **arma2oaserver.rpt**
+**Problem**: "Error Connecting to Service" / Stuck at Loading / Errors in **arma2oaserver.rpt**
 **Solution**: Look in **Config**\\hiveext.log for MySQL connection errors (Google these to find troubleshooting steps).
 If you do not have a **Config**\\hiveext.log file, right-click on `HiveExt.dll` in `@Bliss` (`@BlissLingor` for Lingor servers) and select Properties.
 If you see an Unblock button, click it and hit OK.
 Ensure you have a valid MySQL user created, have run db_migrate.pl successfully, have set all options correctly in **Config**\\HiveExt.ini and that you can run the following when logged in to MySQL:

 	select * from survivor;

-**Problem**: You get errors referring to `libmysql_.dll` or see errors indicating a missing `DBD/mysql.pm` or `DBD::mysql` when running db_migrate.pl or db_spawn_vehicles.pl.
-**Solution**: Use Strawberry Perl instead of ActivePerl.
-If that does not resolve the issue, try running `cpan DBD::mysql` in a command prompt or adding your Perl bin directory to the PATH environment variable.

-**Problem**: You get an error like `Cannot locate Some::Module.pm in @INC` when running a Perl script.
-**Solution**: Run `setup_perl.bat` and try to execute the Perl script again.

 **Problem**: Server crashes when the first player connects
 **Solution**: Ensure that you have `HiveEXT.dll` in your **ArmA2**\\@bliss_\<instance\>.\<world\> directory and that you have a valid and well-formed **Config**\\HiveExt.ini.
 Also ensure that you have tried both `localhost` and `127.0.0.1` as the hostname if you run MySQL on the same server as Bliss.